DanielOchoa/my_composer_template/README.md

 Description
 -----------

 This is a pristine installation with only the user model, no views and no controllers.
-Installs bootstrap 3.
+Defaults to bootstrap 3.

 database.yml
 ---
-The created database.yml file does not have the username and password fields.
+The database.yml file does not have the username and password fields.
 It also adds `host: localhost`.
-This is the setup that works for me to create a database.
+This is the setup that works for me to hit the ground running.

 Extra gems:
 `@gems = ["high_voltage", "kaminari", "meta_request"]`